Priyadharshan2003/weather-prediction/README.md

 |     SST Tropical Pacific at various pressure levels                    |     [International   Comprehensive Ocean-Atmosphere Data Set      (ICOADS)][(https://icoads.noaa.gov/products.html)]                                                                          |
 |     SST Tropical Atlantic at various pressure levels                   |                                                                                                                                                                                               |
 |     SST Indian Ocean at various pressure levels                        |                                                                                                                                                                                               |

+The data will be cleansed after it has been gathered.
+Encoding is not necessary because we have not examined categorical data; however, each datapoint will be scaled using standard scaling using sklearn's StandardScaler.